ninyam/ninyam.github.io/_pages/research.md

 <!-- Agregar proyectos con imágenes.
 Ver página de Veronica.
 Por ejemplo, TAAs, protein networks, MRC-->

-My research interests lie at the interface of algebra, algebraic geometry, and, algebraic topology.
-Also, I have been expanding my research interests to the area of topological data analysis and its application to other disciplines.
+My research spans `Algebraic Topology`, `Topological Data Analysis` and its application to other disciplines, and, more recently, the  `Scholarship of Teaching and Learning`.

 In my doctoral thesis, I established decomposition theorems for topological Azumaya algebras, and for topological Azumaya algebras with involutions of the first kind.
-I am currently working on the computation of the integral cohomology of classifying spaces of some projective spaces.
-I am also working on a TDA-MathBio project with Veronica Ciocanel.

 ### Publications
 <!-- Every project has a beautiful feature showcase page.
 It’s easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.-->